lamek/beginner-dart/README.md

 * Continue to experiment with AI content generation to expand the problem set.
 * Refine and curate the "views" to provide a high-quality learning experience.
 * Potentially build out a dedicated website for improved navigation and presentation.
+* Add some docs and share some of the cleaned up scripts used to generate this content

 ## Contributions